Conformal mappings in perturbative QCD: Conformal mappings of the Borel plane

 where the functions ${\cal W}_n(a)$ are defined as

-We recall that we adopted the Principal Value prescription for regularizing the Borel-Laplace integral (\ref{eq:Laplace}).
+Since we adopted the Principal Value prescription for regularizing the Borel-Laplace integral (\ref{eq:Laplace}) which gives the correlator $F(a)$, we use the same prescription for the expansion functions ${\cal W}_n(a)$.

+We note that the expansion (\ref{eq:cW}) is obtained formally from Eqs. (\ref{eq:Laplace}) and (\ref{eq:Bw}) by changing the order of integration and summation.
+This procedure is trivially allowed when the series (\ref{eq:Bw}) is truncated at any finite order.
+For an infinite number of terms, however, the new expansion (\ref{eq:cW}) represents a nontrivial step out of perturbation theory, replacing the perturbative powers $a^n$ by the expansion functions ${\cal W}_{n}(a)$.

-The above expansion can be further improved by exploiting the available information on the behaviour of $B_F(u)$ in the Borel plane near the first renormalons located at $u=u_{UV}$ and $u=u_{IR}$.
+The expansion (\ref{eq:cW}) can be further improved by exploiting the available information on the behaviour of $B_F(u)$ in the Borel plane near the first renormalons located at $u=u_{UV}$ and $u=u_{IR}$.
 Near these branch points, the generic behaviour of $B_F$ is

-for $u\sim u_{UV}$ and $u\sim u_{IR}$, respectively, where the exponents $\gamma_{UV}$ and $\gamma_{IR}$ have in general known expressions, involving the first coefficients (\ref{eq:beta01}) of the $\beta$ function.
+for $u\sim u_{UV}$ and $u\sim u_{IR}$, respectively, where the exponents $\gamma_{UV}>0$ and $\gamma_{IR}>0$ have in general known expressions, involving the first coefficients (\ref{eq:beta01}) of the $\beta$ function.
 The residues $r_{UV}$ and $r_{IR}$ are also known in some cases.

-The nature of the first singularities can be implemented by defining a ``softening factor'' $S(u)$, such that the product $S(u) B_F(u)$ is finite at $u=u_{UV}$ and $u=u_{IR}$.
-Actually, the product has still singularities (branch points) at $u=u_{UV}$ and $u=u_{IR}$, but they are milder than the original ones (the function vanishes at these points instead of becoming infinite).
-Therefore, the optimal variable for the expansion of the product is still the conformal mapping (\ref{eq:w}), which depends only on the position of the first singularities.
-Using this remark, we shall adopt the expansion \be B_F(u)=\frac{1}{S(u)} \sum_{n=0}^{\infty} {\widetilde c}_n\, w^n, \ee where the coefficients $ {\widetilde c}_n$ are determined uniquely in terms of the coefficients $b_k$ with $k\leq n$ by an interative procedure.
+The nature of the leading singularities can be implemented by considering the product $S(u) B_F(u)$, where $S(u)$ is a ``softening factor'' which compensates the singular behaviour of $F(u)$ at $u=u_{UV}$ and $u=u_{IR}$.
+The product remains finite at $u=u_{UV}$ and $u=u_{IR}$, but in general will still have branch points at these points.
+Therefore, although the singularities are milder, the optimal variable for the expansion of the product is still the conformal mapping (\ref{eq:w}), which depends on the position of the first branch points.
+Using this remark, we define the expansion \be B_F(u)=\frac{1}{S(u)} \sum_{n=0}^{\infty} {\widetilde c}_n\, w^n, \ee where the coefficients $ {\widetilde c}_n$ are determined uniquely in terms of the coefficients $b_k$ with $k\leq n$ by an interative procedure.